ontio/cyano-wallet/README.md

 ## Installation

-Please ensure you re-install the ontology ledger app via the ledger live manager even if it shows as the same version number you have installed.
-Also, if you want to access your NEO based address, select NEO compatible mode when adding the ledger wallet **
+#### Please ensure you re-install the ontology ledger app via the ledger live manager even if it shows as the same version number you have installed.
+Also, if you want to access your NEO based address, select NEO compatible mode when adding the ledger wallet.

+### Download

 Plugin is currently distributed in Chrome web store at https://chrome.google.com/webstore/detail/ontology-web-wallet/dkdedlpgdmmkkfjabffeganieamfklkm .

+### Manual build

 To build manually see the steps below.
 Or you can download pre-build plugin for Chrome from Release page.

 ### Required Tools and Dependencies